RiskPerf.jl

 $\text{Upside Deviation} = \sqrt{\text{Higher Partial Moment}}$

 The Upside Potential Ratio is a risk-adjusted performance measure similarly to the Sharpe Ratio and the Sortino Ratio.
-This ratio considers only upside returns (above threshold
+This ratio considers only upside returns (above threshold) in the numerator, and only downside returns (below threshold) in the denominator (see downside_deviation).

 Arguments

-: Scalar value or vector denoting the threshold returns.method
+• threshold: Scalar value or vector denoting the threshold returns.

 Sources